alemansec/kubernetes-arm-sandbox/README.md

   - presentation slides : https://speakerdeck.com/thesandlord/kubernetes-best-practices

-# Step XX - deploying gitlab-ce inside kubernetes #
+# Step XX - deploying gogs on kubernetes #

-see gitlab-deployment-inside-kubernetes/README.md
+see gogs/README.md

-Right now, this won't work on arm machines, gitlab's helm are amd64 only, plus .. gitlab is way too resource-hungry for my tiny machines ... will port my gogs docker images instead (postgresql + gogs previously used on swarm)
+WARNING : this is the first attempt, it does not (yet) use secrets, uses an emptyDir storage (meaning you'll lose everything on teardown)..